DevTeam/Pure.DI/readme/generics.md

 [![CSharp](https://img.shields.io/badge/C%23-code-blue.svg)](../tests/Pure.DI.UsageTests/Generics/GenericsScenario.cs)

+Generic types are also supported.
+> [!IMPORTANT]
+> Instead of open generic types, as in classical DI container libraries, "marker" types are used as parameters of generalized types.
+Such "marker" types allow to define dependency graph more precisely.

-Generic types are also supported, this is easy to do by binding generic types and specifying generic markers like `TT`, `TT1` etc. as generic type parameters:
+This is easy to do by binding generic types and specifying generic markers like `TT`, `TT1` etc. as generic type parameters:

 ```c#